AsahiLinux/AsahiLinux.github.io/content/about.md

 ## What devices will be supported?

-All Apple M1 Macs are in scope, as well as future generations as development time permits.
-The first target will be the M1 Mac Mini.
+All Apple Silicon Macs are in scope, as well as future generations as development time permits.
+We currently have support for most machines of the M1 and M2 generations.

 ## Is this a Linux distribution?

 Asahi Linux is an overall project to develop support for these Macs.
-We will eventually release a remix of [Arch Linux ARM](https://archlinuxarm.org/), packaged for installation by end-users, as a distribution of the same name.
 The majority of the work resides in hardware support, drivers, and tools, and it will be upstreamed to the relevant projects.
-The distribution will be a convenient package for easy installation by end-users and give them access to bleeding-edge versions of the software we develop.
+Our current flagship distro is [Fedora Asahi Remix](/fedora), which is a collaboration between Asahi Linux and the Fedora Project, and serves as both a polished end-user distribution and a reference for other distributions who wish to incorporate our work.

-We expect that support will eventually trickle up and back down to other distributions.
-Advanced users will always be free to use the distribution of their choice and add the necessary patches/software themselves before this happens.
+Other distributions are already working on implementing support for these platforms, and we expect to have more options officially available in the future.
+Check out our [Alternative Distros](https://github.com/AsahiLinux/docs/wiki/SW:Alternative-Distros) page for a list of ongoing distro integration projects.

 ## Does Apple allow this?
 Don't you need a jailbreak?